Protospace/spaceport/apiserver/docs/source/api.rst

     :json current_start_date: When to start counting their membership dues from.
         Would only differ from application_date for accounting reasons, YYYY-MM-DD.
     :json vetted_date: YYYY-MM-DD
-    :json monthly_fees: for display only
+    :json monthly_fees: used to match PayPal transactions

     :requestheader Authorization: ``Token <token>``